rpbouman/huey/README.md

   Note that by default, the File Browser dialog only lists files with a extension recognized by Huey.
   If your file doesn't happen to have one of those known extensions, just choose "All files *.*":
   <img width="920" height="495" alt="image" src="https://github.com/user-attachments/assets/b5232b97-124a-4cde-9d82-088c81e80b2a" />

+- If you installed Huey as [PWA](#running-huey-on-your-device-as-progressive-web-app-pwa), and your files have an extension recognized by Huey, then you can typically also open it by right clicking the file and then choosing [Open With](#pwa-file-handler) from the context menu.

 - Drag 'n Drop one or multiple files unto the "Datasources" tab in the sidebar.